kpatel427/kpatel427.github.io_backup/projects.md

 **Languages: R, bash**

-## Identifying Neuroblastoma specific proteins interacting with MYC (boxes) using CRISPR data
+## Identifying Neuroblastoma specific proteins interacting with MYC (boxes) using CRISPR screen data
 - Looked at dependency scores for genes of interest using broad CCLE CRISPR screen data
 - Narrowed down genes specific to Neuroblastoma lines with those having significant difference (using statistical methods) in dependency scores when compared to non-Neuroblastoma cell lines
 - Visualized dependency score distributions between neuroblastoma and non-neuroblastoma cell lines.